Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

-The required CO$_2$ price to attain the emissions target is an output of the model.
-For the global net-zero emissions constraint, it resulted in 540 €/tCO$_2$.
-On the other hand, when local net-zero emissions constraints are imposed, the price required to attain climate neutrality in Europe as a whole varies significantly across countries, ranging from 402 in Latvia to 584 €/tCO$_2$ in Belgium (Figures \ref{supplemental:figure_co2_shadow_price} and \ref{supplemental:figure_co2_shadow_price_co2_emissions} and Table \ref{supplemental:table_co2_shadow_price}).
-The variation is due to each country having a distinct mix of sources and amounts of CO$_2$ emissions, as well as renewable energy resources.
-As expected, there is a pattern between the price and whether countries are net CO$_2$ emitters or absorbers: emitting countries have higher local prices than the global CO$_2$ shadow price, whereas absorbing countries have lower local prices than the global CO$_2$ shadow price.
+The required CO$_2$ price to attain the emissions target is an output of the model and coincides with the Lagrange multiplier associated with the CO$_2$ limit constraint.
+For a global net-zero emissions constraint, it resulted in 540 €/tCO$_2$.
+When local net-zero emissions constraints are imposed, the price required to attain climate neutrality varies significantly across countries, ranging from 402 in Latvia to 584 €/tCO$_2$ in Belgium (Figures \ref{supplemental:figure_co2_shadow_price_co2_emissions} and \ref{supplemental:figure_co2_shadow_price} and Table \ref{supplemental:table_co2_shadow_price}).
+The variation is due to each country having a distinct mix of exogenous CO$_2$ emissions and access to renewable energy resources.
+As expected, there is a pattern between the price and whether countries are net CO$_2$ emitters or absorbers under a global constraint: previously-emitting countries have higher local prices than the global CO$_2$ price, whereas previously-absorbing countries have lower local prices than the global CO$_2$ price.